"EVERYBODY'S GOT A SYSTEM.

 WHY'S MINE NOT WORKING ON YOU?"

-Pete was aware that he had found something different with Mel & Kim, and he believed that the sisters needed a different début - a fresh tune - that had attitude and impact to match their feisty and fun personas.
+Far from not liking the girls, Pete, Mike and Matt were aware that they had found something very different with Mel & Kim, and they wanted to match the sisters' sound with their youthful and vibrant personalities.
+To do this, Mel & Kim would need a fresher sound - something that had attitude and impact to match their feisty and fun personas.
 In 2008, Kim recalled, "They were thinking - two black chicks from East London - we will take them down the Princess route.
-Then they took us down the pub, and we were all ‘Cor blimey mate, ow’s your father?’ and they thought, this song is too soft for them.
+Then they took us down the pub, and we were all ‘Cor blimey mate, 'ow’s your father?’
 Pete said, ‘Scrub the track.
 We need something tough for these girls!’
-Pete really does tune into the artist!”
+Pete really does tune into the artist!

 THE OFFICIAL MIXES